ceph/ceph-csi/docs/deploy-rbd.md

 If enabled, this option will be added to all RBD volumes mapped by Ceph CSI.
 Well known labels can be found [here](https://kubernetes.io/docs/reference/labels-annotations-taints/).

+Read affinity can be configured for individual clusters within the `ceph-csi-config` ConfigMap.
+This allows configuring the crush location labels for each ceph cluster separately.
+The crush location labels specified in the ConfigMap will supersede  those provided via command line argument `--crush-location-labels`.

 >Note: Label values will have all its dots `"."` normalized with dashes `"-"` in order for it to work with ceph CRUSH map.